colt6418/webgis-portfolio/README.md

 Check out a live version of the new web app <a href="https://umass-amherst.maps.arcgis.com/apps/instant/nearby/index.html?appid=c6c753d6edb54458a4985d6f3ec4b6ee">here</a>.

 Overall, I believe this version of the map feels more fleshed out, and has a proper purpose.
+I'm happy to have had the chance to go back and improve my first project!

 <br>